FI:PA103 OOAD Methods - Course Information

 Supplier department: Department of Computer Systems and Communications - Faculty of Informatics

 - Wed 15.
 9. to Wed 8.
 12. Wed 8:00–9:50 D3

-Knowledge of object-oriented programming principles, core knowledge of software engineering, knowledge of UML models.
+- Knowledge of object-oriented programming principles, core knowledge of software engineering, knowledge of UML models.

-Course Enrolment Limitations
+- Course Enrolment Limitations

-The course is also offered to the students of the fields other than those the course is directly associated with.
+- The course is also offered to the students of the fields other than those the course is directly associated with.

-Fields of study the course is directly associated with
+- fields of study / plans the course is directly associated with

-there are 23 fields of study the course is directly associated with, display
+- there are 54 fields of study the course is directly associated with, display

-Understand object-oriented fundamentals that are used across all the levels of OO decomposition;
+- Understand object-oriented fundamentals that are used across all the levels of OO decomposition;